Lori3f6/NoCommand/README.md

   - version
   - plugins
 ```
 Here is the command list(See the whitelistmode setting as a white list or blacklist).
 The commands here needs removing the beginning `/`.
+All commands here must be lowercase.

 ### commands